 If you have had a Chiropractor treat you and manipulation / adjustments were the primary treatment approach, consulting Dr. McClintock for a second opinion may prove to be beneficial.
 Dr. McClintock has had a unique and diverse educationalong with considerable clinical experience.
 The most important key to helping a condition is to accurately diagnose and identify contributing factors that are related to the condition as they are often the missing link to helping patients overcome their condition.
 Once an accurate diagnosis is made Dr. McClintock has a wide variety of Chiropractic Sports Medicine, Physical Rehabilitation and Functional Medicine approaches that he can review with you and together can create an individualized treatment strategy unique to your diagnosis and goals.

 Q. What conditions do Chiropractic Sports Physicians treat?

-Q. What types of treatment does Dr. Davies provide?
+Q. What types of treatment does Dr. McClintock provide?

-A. Dr. Davies has a diverse educational and clinical background that has provided him with a set of skills that enables him to use a wide variety of treatment approaches.
-Once Dr. Davies evaluates and diagnoses your condition he will review with you appropriate treatment options based on current medical literature and together an individual treatment strategy can be developed.
+A. Dr. McClintock has a diverse educational and clinical background that has provided him with a set of skills that enables him to use a wide variety of treatment approaches.
+Once Dr. McClintock evaluates and diagnoses your condition he will review with you appropriate treatment options based on current medical literature and together an individual treatment strategy can be developed.